chili verde - pork with tomatillos and green chilies

 Add the pureed chili tomatillo mixture to the pot.
 Watch out.
 It will bump and splatter.
 Wear your worst clothes.
 Cover it to contain the mess.
 Cook the mixture over medium low heat, stirring occasionally, for 10 minutes.

 Return the pork to pot along with any accumulated juices.
-Add just enough pork to cover the pork.
+Add just enough chicken stock to cover the pork.
 You may not need to add any at all.